Is an orgasm OK in pregnancy?

 Twins and Preterm Labor

 What actually causes the start of labor is a gray area.
-Some experts believe when the uterus reaches a certain size or when the body is physically incapable of providing enough energy to keep the fetus and pregnant woman healthy, labor starts.
+Some experts believe when the uterus reaches a certain size, when it's streched, or when the body is physically incapable of providing enough energy to keep the fetus and pregnant woman healthy, labor starts.
 With twins, both these theories may come into play causing an increase in preterm labor risk.
 The uterus grows larger with twin pregnancies than singlet pregnancies and the body needs to provide more calories – so labor could start earlier.
+The fact is that 50% vof twin pregnancies deliver prematurely, before 37 weeks.
 The risk of preterm labor and other possible complications associated with having twins leaves some pregnant women at higher risk.
 If your pregnancy is at high risk of preterm labor, talk with your obstetrician about the effect of orgasms on your pregnancy in the third trimester.

 Are All Twin Pregnancies at Risk?